-The 2018 Mango picking season is estimated to start early January and run for approximately 1 month.
-It is hot work involving long hours 7 days a week during the season.
+The Mango picking season is January in Childers and the season runs for approximately 2-4 weeks.
+It is good hourly paid work, 7 days a week in the heat.
 It is very weather dependant so storm delays are likely (you can't pick in the wet).

-Mango picking is done from the ground or on a cherry picker.
+Mango picking is done from the ground.
 The fruit is very delicate and bruises easily so you have to be careful as well as quick.
-To drive a cherry picker you need to not be afraid of heights!

 The sap from the mango stem can cause an allergic reaction in some people - called Mango rash.
-If you get mango rash you cannot continue working as the toxin builds up the more contact you have with it, causing inflammation and swelling.
-This also means that you cannot eat mangoes during picking season as this increases the chance of getting mango rash!
+If you get mango rash you cannot continue working as the allergen builds up the more contact you have with it, causing inflammation and swelling.
+This also means that you cannot eat mangos during picking season as this increases the chance of getting mango rash!
 People with pale skin or red hair are more susceptible to mango rash, so take that into consideration if you are looking to apply.
-If you do get Mango Rash there is a possibility of moving onto citrus picking if positions are available.
+If you do get Mango Rash there may be a possibility of moving onto other jobs if positions are available.

-Avocado season in Childers runs from March to July.
-There are limited places available and they usually fill up weeks in advance.
-Please fill in the Contact form and call to see if there are places left.
-Picking avocados usually offers stable work 5 days a week, 7.00 - 3.30pm for the season.
-The cooler Autumn and Winter temperatures and long season make it a popular job to qualify for the Second Year Working Holiday Visa.
+RECRUITING FROM FEBRUARY - Picking avocados usually offers stable hourly paid work 5 days a week, 7.00 - 3.30/4pm for the season.
+This is weather and market dependant and can change at times.
+The cooler Autumn and Winter temperatures and long season make it a popular job to qualify for the Second or Third Year Working Holiday Visa.

 We encourage you to use your own transport to get to work and car pool with others.
 That way there is no extra cost if you have a car, or you just contribute to petrol if you are getting a ride with someone.